 Please advise on what may meet my needs.

-For your situation an antenna for indoor use I would consider is the round antenna (MS-2000) This antenna receives signal in all directions and is used indoors frequently.
+For your situation an antenna for indoor use I would consider is the omnidirectional antenna >.
+This antenna receives signal in all directions and is used indoors frequently.
 If you have an attic you can mount this antenna that would be great.

 Remember you can return any of the antennas you purchase and try.